cairo-robotics/cairo-web/README.md

-# lfd-rosbrdige
+# Cairo-web
-Connecting to the LFD project via rosbridge-suite.
+Web API and interface for connecting with Cairo Lab ROS processes via rosbridge-suite.